 It’s the age old question when leaving an employer:

-Should you or should you not rollover your 401k?
+Should you rollover your 401k?

 The answer to that question depends on a host of different variables.
 Today we’re going to talk about four reasons why you should consider rolling over your 401(k) account to an IRA product.